 Giant hogweed is a massive plant; it usually only lives for 2 years but it can grow to a height of 15’ and has enormous leaves and flower clusters.
 The large flat cluster, umbel, of small white flowers is reminiscent of Queen Anne’s Lace, but giant hogweed’s umbel is much larger, growing up to 2½’ in diameter.
 It blooms in midsummer.
 Its leaves are compound and arranged alternately along the stem.
 Each leaf is made up of 3 deeply incised leaflets which can grow as large as 5’ wide.
 The leaflets near the top of the stem are less incised and not as large.
 The stems are ridged, hollow and have purple spots on them.
 Fine white hairs grow at the nodes in the stem.

-It is important to wear protective clothing and eyewear when removing this plant!
+It is important to wear protective clothing and eyewear when handling this plant!

 Fact Sheet: Giant Hogweed

-Photo credits (left to right): Terry English, USDA APHIS PPQ, Bugwood.org;
+Photo credit (left panel): Terry English, USDA APHIS PPQ, Bugwood.org

 Photo credit (rigth panel): Thomas B. Denholm, New Jersey Department of Agriculture, Bugwood.org